 –> Learn More: Safflower Oil – History, Flavor, Benefits, Uses

 The petals of the safflower plant contain a range of nutrients like:

 - Phytochemicals: Safflower contains limonene, which is a powerful antioxidant that can help to prevent cancer.
 It may even be able to help you to manage your weight.

 - Minerals: Safflower contains iron, manganese, and magnesium.
 Iron is important for red blood cell production while manganese helps to build healthy bones.
 Magnesium helps with a large number of the body’s enzymatic reactions.

 - Vitamin B-3: Also known as niacin, vitamin B-3 can help with cholesterol levels and reduce the risk of cardiovascular disease.
 It boosts good cholesterol levels while lowering the levels of bad cholesterol.

-- Abdominal cramping: Practitioners of Chinese herbal medicine use it to encourage menstruation and for easing abdominal pain.
+- Abdominal cramping: Practitioners of Chinese herbal medicine use it to encourage menstruation and ease abdominal pain.

 - Fevers: Herbalists in the US use safflower as a treatment for fevers.

 - Skin diseases: Safflower is considered by some to be an effective treatment for measles along with rashes and other skin problems.

 Common uses of safflower